Hierarchical Random Measures without Tables: Posterior representation for normalized hCRVs

 \end{proposition}

-In order to sample from the posterior distribution of Theorem~\ref{th:posterior_crv}, one also has to sample the jumps $\bm{J}_j$'s at fixed locations, and the latent variables $\bm{U}$, which are $d$-dimensional random variables.
-The case in which $d$ is small does not pose compelling problems, and the sampling task can be performed via $d$-dimensional rejection sampling or approximated by a random walk Metropolis-Hastings scheme.
-However, when $d$ is moderate or large, reducing the dimension of the proposal becomes essential.
-We described a technique to reduce the sampling of jumps to the sampling of $1$-dimensional random variables.
-To this end, define
+In order to sample from the posterior, one has to sample the jumps $\bm{J}_j$'s at fixed locations and the latent variables $\bm{U}$, which are $d$-dimensional random variables.
+When $d$ is small, the sampling task can be performed via $d$-dimensional rejection sampling or approximated by a Metropolis-Hastings scheme.
+However, when $d$ is moderate or large, reducing the dimension of the proposal becomes essential to preserve efficiency.
+For hierarchical CRVs, the sampling of jumps can be reduced to the sampling of $1$-dimensional random variables.
+To this end, define the quantity

+Remarkably, the quantity above may be computed without integration.
+Indeed, whenever an explicit expression for the Laplace transform of ${\rm ID}(t\rho)$ is available, one may instead compute its derivatives, since